realm/realm-tasks/README.md

 ## 1. Get the Realm Object Server

-The Realm Tasks apps use a Realm Object Server to synchronize tasks between them.
+The Realm Tasks apps uses a Realm Object Server to synchronize tasks between them.

 The fastest way to get access to a Realm Object Server is by signing up for a free Realm Cloud trial: https://cloud.realm.io/login/sign-up.